-- 552. Gilead's conduct constitutes deceptive acts or practices in the conduct of any business, trade or commerce in violation of N.Y.
+574. Gilead's conduct constitutes deceptive acts or practices in the conduct of any business, trade or commerce in violation of N.Y.
 Gen. Bus.
-Law § 349. - 553.
-Gilead's conduct was directed at consumers. - 554.
-Gilead's conduct significantly impacted the public as actual or potential consumers of Gilead's TDF Drugs.
+Law § 349.

+575. Gilead's conduct was directed at consumers.

+576. Gilead's conduct significantly impacted the public as actual or potential consumers of Gilead's TDF Drugs.
 Millions of consumers have ingested one or more of the TDF Drugs and Gilead has directed its misleading marketing and promotional messages to the market generally.
 Consumers like Plaintiffs are at an informational disadvantage and lack bargaining power relative to Gilead.
+Gilead's conduct has previously impacted other consumers and has significant potential to do so in the future.